 Dilara Ally's Mango Chutney at Toronto's The Music Gallery, 1996, directed by Diane Roberts

-After the war, however, theatre companies from diverse cultural communities were established across the country.
-The Italian Piccolo Teatro (1949-76), the Latvian DV Theatre (1951-) the Ukrainian Drama Theater Zahrava (1953-), the Hungarian Art Theatre (1958-) all in Toronto, the Yiddish Theatre (1956-), the Deutsches Theatre (1952-) both in Montreal, and the Lithuanian Aukuras (1950-) in Hamilton, all attest to the strength of the various communities and their devotion to the arts.
+After the war, theatre companies from diverse cultural communities were established across the country.
+The Italian Piccolo Teatro (1949-76), the Latvian D.V.
+Theatre (1951-) the Ukrainian Drama Theater Zahrava (1953-), the Hungarian Art Theatre (1958-) all in Toronto, the Yiddish Theatre (1956-), the Deutsches Theatre (1952-) both in Montreal, and the Lithuanian Aukuras (1950-) in Hamilton, all attest to the strength of the various communities and their devotion to the arts.
+Following 1968, after the demise of the "Prague Spring," Czech immigrants formed Nove divadlo (New Theatre) to perform cabaret versions of popular Czech stories in diverse Toronto venues.
+Since its inception, this group of volunteers has mounted over 150 plays.
+By the 1970s, the Company was performing plays by Vaclav Havel in Hart House Theatre.
+As well, in Montreal, Yiddish theatre, touring and local, played the Monument National.

-In 1972, the Liberal government under Pierre Trudeau created a Ministry of State for Multiculturalism.
-Government funding was now available for a diversification of cultural expression which included non-whites.
+In 1972, the Liberal government under Pierre Trudeau created a Ministry of State for Multiculturalism, and organized non-professional, culturally orientated theatre companies into provincial Multicultural Theatre Associations that networked within a National Multicultural Theatre Association and performed in annual festivals (Freeman, p.
+42).
+Government funding was now available for a diversification of cultural expression.

-In Vancouver, numerous independent theatres have adopted an intercultural mandate, and focus on the development and production of the works of minority artists; for example, urban ink and Rumble Productions .
+In Vancouver, numerous independent theatres have adopted an intercultural mandate, and focus on the development and production of the works of minority artists; for example, urban ink and Rumble Theatre.

-The range of productions in the early companies varied from European classics (Piccolo's production of Goldoni's La Locandiera), to the traditional theatrical forms of the specific group (Toronto's Iranian Namysh-Khaneh's classical works in Farsi), to fusionist theatre linking the community with the new country's theatre (Yiddish Theatre's production of Michel Tremblay 's Les Belles-Soeurs ), to expressions of a people in a new land (Canasian's production of Rick Shiomi's Yellow Fever).
-Contemporary "intercultural" drama also explores the complex dynamics of an increasingly diverse Canadian society.
+The range of productions in the early companies varied from European classics (Piccolo's production of Goldoni's La Locandiera), to the traditional theatrical forms of the specific group (Toronto's Iranian Namysh-Khaneh's classical works in Farsi), to fusionist theatre linking the community with the new country's theatre (Yiddish Theatre's production of Michel Tremblay's Les Belles-Soeurs), to expressions of a people in a new land (Canasian's production of Rick Shiomi's Yellow Fever).
+Many of these plays have been interrogations of family conflict, when the traditional values of immigrant parents are contested by their children, as they search for their own way of living in a different society and culture.
+Contemporary "intercultural" drama also explores the complex intersecting dynamics of an increasingly diverse Canadian society.

-Since the 1980s companies like Cahoots Theatre Company , Nightwood Theatre , Factory Theatre , and Theatre Passe Muraille , have all encouraged the development of works outside the white mainstream through workshops, readings, and festivals.
-Though very slow, we are also seeing the integration of multicultural voices into mainstream theatres, such as Centaur Theatre 's co-production with Black Theatre Workshop of Playboy of the West Indies, the various productions across the county of American David Henry Hwang's M. Butterfly.
-More importantly, both mainstream and ethnic minority audiences have responded enthusiastically to Dennis Foon 's New Canadian Kid, Marty Chan 's Mom, Dad, I'm Living with a White Girl, and Leon Aureus's Banana Boys.
-There has also been a very positive critical reception for George Seremba 's Come Good Rain; and of Michel Monty 's treatment of white/Black relations in Montreal, Prise de Sang.
-The production of playwright/actor Djanet Sears 's Harlem Duet at the Stratford Festival also signals a more inclusive mandate.
-These productions, and many others all point to an evolution in the theatrical consciousness of the country and to an embracing of diversity in art and artist.
+Since the 1980s companies like Cahoots Theatre Company, Nightwood Theatre, Factory Theatre, and Theatre Passe Muraille, have all encouraged the development of works outside the white mainstream through workshops, readings, and festivals.
+Multicultural voices are also being heard in mainstream theatres, such as Centaur Theatre's co-production with Black Theatre Workshop of Playboy of the West Indies, and the successful Soulpepper Theatre Company's production of Ins Choi’s Kim’s Convenience which has been performed across Canada and in New York (2017), and adapted as a popular CBC television series.
+Both mainstream and ethnic minority audiences have responded enthusiastically to Dennis Foon's New Canadian Kid, Marty Chan's Mom, Dad, I'm Living with a White Girl, and Leon Aureus's Banana Boys.
+There has also been a very positive critical reception for George Seremba's Come Good Rain; and of Michel Monty's treatment of white/Black relations in Montreal, Prise de Sang.
+The production of playwright/actor Djanet Sears's Harlem Duet at the Stratford Festival also signals a more inclusive mandate.
+These productions, and many others all point to a broadening of theatrical consciousness in Canada, and to an embracing of diversity in the arts.

 Reading: Canadian Theatre Review 139: Intercultural Performance.
 Ed.
-Ric Knowles .
+Ric Knowles.
+Summer 2009.